luapower/nw/nw.md

 the window's client area changes size, so keeping a reference to it outside the `repaint` event is generally not useful.

-The alpha channel is not used unless this is a transparent window.
+The alpha channel is not used unless this is a transparent window (note: views cannot be transparent).

 #### `bmp:clear()`